 - Can it afford to pay the current rate of dividends from its earnings?

-The company currently pays out 26.9% of its earnings as a dividend, according to its trailing twelve-month data, which means that the dividend is covered by earnings.
-In the near future, analysts are predicting a higher payout ratio of 34.9%, leading to a dividend yield of around 2.5%.
-In addition to this, EPS should increase to $2.27.
+First Defiance Financial has a trailing twelve-month payout ratio of 28%, which means that the dividend is covered by earnings.
+Going forward, analysts expect FDEF’s payout to increase to 40% of its earnings, which leads to a dividend yield of around 3.1%.
+Moreover, EPS should increase to $2.29.
 The higher payout forecasted, along with higher earnings, should lead to greater dividend income for investors moving forward.

-Relative to peers, First Defiance Financial generates a yield of 2.2%, which is on the low-side for Mortgage stocks.
+In terms of its peers, First Defiance Financial has a yield of 2.5%, which is on the low-side for Mortgage stocks.